Skip to main content

 Import dynamic files from an SFTP server

-In the filename field, you can replace the dynamic element with {?}.
+• In the Filename field, replace the dynamic element with {?}.

 To add a prefix to the names of attributes that the Dynamic SFTP Download data source imports into Productsup, follow these steps: